There are five stages in the project lifecycle:

 During the monitoring and controlling phase, you will need to ensure that you can keep track of the overall project progress as well as individual aspects.
 You will always need to stay vigilant and keep up to speed with tracking and reporting to the team, so you are aware of any potential problems before they escalate.

-It is also worth having another member of the project team (or one from each department) to act as a quality controller or reporter; they can help you keep track of everything within their team and hold regular meetings to update on all aspects, ensuring the project stays on track.
+It is also worth having another member of the project team (or one from each department) to act as a quality controller or reporter.
+They can help you keep track of everything within their team and hold regular meetings to update on all aspects, ensuring the project stays on track.

 Closing phase.